 20. In some cases, what does impulsive mean?
-[ALL] In some cases, impulsive means likely to do things without taking time to [EN, EM] In some cases, impulsive means [TR] 21.
+[ALL] In some cases, impulsive means likely to do [EN, EM] things without taking time to In some cases, impulsive means .
+[TR] 21.
 Why are adolescent brains more impulsive?
-[ALL] Adolescent brains are more impulsive because their is still, or growing.
+[ALL] Adolescent brains are more impulsive because their growing.
 [EN, EM] Adolescent brains [TR] 22.
-The author gives two reasons why impulsive behavior on Facebook may be worse for teens than impulsive behavior in real life.
+The author gives two reasons why impulsive behavior of impulsive behavior in real life.
 What is the first reason?
-[ALL] In real life, decisions, or disappear more quickly.
-[EN, EM] The first reason is [TR] What is the second reason?
+In real life, decisions, or districted that is the second reason?
+[ALL] What is the second reason?
 [ALL] It is easier to make decisions online.
-[EN, EM] The second reason is [TR] 23.
-What kinds of things can people do online impulsively, or without thinking?
-[ALL] People can do things impulsively online like someone, sharing information, or posting pictures.
-[EN, EM] People can do things impulsively online like [TR] Gu iding Question Why does the author want to limit the time teenagers spend on Facebook?
-[ALL] The author thinks [EN, EM, TR]
+[ENTH of the second reason is [TREATH of the second reason is] [ALL] sappear more quickly.
+[EN, EM] N, EM] 23.
+What kinds of things can people do online impulsively, People can do things impulsively online like information, or posting pictures.
+[EN, EM] People can do things impulsively online like someone, sharing Gu iding Question 24.
+Why does the author want to limit the time teenagers spe The author thinks [EN, EM, TR]